 He replied Genesis with a wave and entered his house.
 Thirty minutes afterward and a cold shower, he was ready to snooze.
 But a dastardly-wild thought passed his mind as he stood out on his balcony.
 He mulled over it briefly.
 It wasn’t one of those matters one pondered on for long; it was to be taken on impulse.

 And he did just that.

 He picked something from his bedside drawer, left his room and made it downstairs via the backdoor, through a pedestrian gate at the backyard and into the guest wing.
 A staircase led him straight to Genesis’ apartment and he knocked on her kitchen door.
 It took a while for her to come to it but she showed no surprise at his presence.
-On his part he showed no outward reaction to the fact that she was only in her underwear.
-It was as if they both had planned the moment and were acting out their roles
+On his part he displayed no outward reaction to the fact that she was only in her underwear.
+It was as if they both had planned the moment and were acting out their roles.

 “I don’t like being teased.
-I hope you’re packing real heat.
+I hope you’re packing real heat.”

 He put a hand on her bum and squeezed into it.
-She gasped, and for a moment he thought he saw fear in her eyes but the texture of her flesh pressed in his palm and the supple feel of her breasts crushing into his chest clouded his thinking.
+She gasped, and for a moment he thought he saw fear in her eyes, but the texture of her flesh pressed in his palm and the supple feel of her breasts crushing into his chest clouded his thinking.
 It was two years too long for him to think straight.
 In fact, from the moment he inhaled her captivating scent his reasoning faculties stopped working.